clawrlang/clawr-doc/cir-reference/README.md

 type Storage = VariableReference | FieldReference
 ```

 An `ENSURE_UNIQUE` statement is injected to preserve isolation between copy-on-write variables and fields.
 When assigning a variable/field to another, the value does not need to be copied immediately.
 Aliasing is allowed.
-When one of the references is modified however, it `MUST` be relocated before change is applied.
+When one of the references is modified however, it `MUST` be relocated (using `ENSURE_UNIQUE`) before the change is applied.

-- If the reference-count of the `object` is greater than one, a copy must be made
+- If the reference-count of the `object` is greater than one, a copy must be made.
-- The variable/field indicated by the `object` property must be changed to reference the new allocation
+- The variable/field indicated by the `object` property `MUST` be relocated to reference the new allocation.
-- The new allocation `MUST` have a reference count of exactly 1
+- The new allocation `MUST` have a reference count of exactly 1.
-- The reference count of the old value `MUST` be decremented by exactly 1
+- The reference count of the original allocation `MUST` be decremented by exactly 1.

 ### `RELEASE`